IvanLudvig/IvanLudvig.github.io/_posts/2025-02-01-lake-colors.md

 Lake names are not very accurate regarding color.

 Okay, I know you want to know it.
-Here is the color of the mentioned Lac Vert, extracted using my method of using the color of a single pixel from the satellite image.
+Here is the color of the mentioned Lac Vert, extracted using my genius method of using the color of a single pixel from the satellite image.
 <div class="color-block" style="background-color: rgb(43,77,78); margin-bottom: 16px;">
 </div>